 Alternative therapies like mindfulness meditation, art, and yoga can be instrumental in addiction recovery.
 Studies now show that addiction does not occur in a bubble.
 Every aspect of a person’s life affects addiction and recovery.
 Developing regular practices like yoga can be a great way to supplement other forms of addiction treatment.
-A yoga therapy program is a place to start for those interested in integrating yoga and addiction therapy.
+A yoga therapy program is a place to start for those interested in yoga for addiction treatment.

 Ready to learn more about the benefits of yoga for addiction recovery?
 The team at A Better State can help.
-Our clinic focuses on trauma-informed addiction recovery in New Hampshire.
-With a range of holistic outpatient treatment programs like yoga therapy, A Better State is a leader in PHP and IOP treatment, providing the New Hampshire area with the treatment options they need.
+Our treatment center focuses on trauma-informed addiction recovery in New Hampshire.
+With a range of holistic outpatient treatment programs like yoga therapy, A Better State is a leader in partial-hospitalization program (PHP) and intensive outpatient program (IOP) treatments, providing the New Hampshire area with the treatment options they need.
 Call us now at 781.412.1488 to learn more about our yoga therapy program and get started today.

 What Is Yoga for Addiction Recovery?

 Studies show that mindfulness, also known as “present moment awareness,” can help reduce addiction triggers.
 Stress, unprocessed trauma, and various people, places, and situations can cause someone to crave drugs or alcohol or push them towards reuse.
 This happens when the nervous system is triggered into a state of dysregulation.
 This can cause anxiety, nervousness, increased heart rate, and reactionary behavior for some.
-Once the nervous system is dysregulated, it’s hard to return to a calm state.
+Once the nervous system is dysregulated, returning to a calm state is hard.
 Once calmed, it’s unlikely a person will crave drugs or alcohol.

 Because yoga engages the brain and body while focusing on breathing, it can calm the nervous system and reduce the impact of triggers.
 Through deep breathing and holding various poses, yoga can challenge the brain and body while also allowing chemicals like adrenaline and cortisol to process through physical engagement.
 During many forms of yoga, a person is challenged to hold a pose for an extended period.
 This is both mentally and physically challenging.
 It also provides built-in goals to help people focus on building healthy mental and physical habits throughout recovery.